brsynth/BioBot/README.md

-# BioRSBot 🧪🤖
+# BioBot 🧪🤖

-BioRSBot is an advanced web application and chatbot designed for laboratory automation, particularly with liquid handling robots like the Opentrons OT-2.
-It helps users interact with an AI assistant to get guidance, protocols, and Python code for automating lab workflows.
+BioBot is a web application and chatbot designed for laboratory automation, particularly with liquid handling robots.
+It helps users interact with an AI assistant to get guidance, protocols, and code for automating lab workflows.

 ---

 ## Features

 - **User Registration and Login:** Secure authentication system with hashed passwords.
-- **Chat Interface:** Talk to the BioRSBot assistant with context-aware replies.
+- **Chat Interface:** Talk to the BioBot assistant with context-aware replies.
 - **Code Generation:** Generates Python code for lab automation protocols.
 - **RAG (Retrieval-Augmented Generation):** Fetches relevant documentation and generates answers for lab-related queries.
 - **Dockerized Deployment:** Easy to deploy with Docker and Docker Swarm, supporting secrets for API keys.